OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-19.md

 ## 1 Kings 19:12

 And after the earthquake, a fire; but the Lord was not in the fire.
-And after the fire, a sound of a gentle blowing.
+And after the fire, the sound of a gentle whisper.

 ## 1 Kings 19:13